ChilliCream/graphql-workshop/docs/6-subscriptions.md

 ## Summary

-In this session we have learned how we can use GraphQL subscription to provide real-time events.
-GraphQL really makes it easy to work with real-time data since we can specify what data we really want to receive when an event happens on our system.
+In this session, we have learned how we can use GraphQL subscription to provide real-time events.
+GraphQL makes it easy to work with real-time data since we can specify what data we want to receive when an event happens on our system.